Construction

 Outlook

-In 2023-24, the construction sector grew by 3.8% to $2 billion, driven by increased non-dwelling construction work.
-The construction sector is the fourth largest industry in the Territory, accounting for 6.4% of total GSP and employing about 10,700 people.
+In 2024‑25, construction activity eased to around $2 billion.
+The construction sector is the fifth largest industry in the Territory, accounting for 6.2% of GSP and employing about 11,800 people.

-A steady pipeline of projects is expected to support growth in construction activity over the outlook period, including the continuation of defence spending, and ongoing works as part of the Territory’s infrastructure program.
-There are also several potential private sector projects, that may reach final investment decision and increase construction activity over the outlook period (see Northern Territory Economy PDF (1.9 MB), chapter 2 economic growth box 1).
+Construction activity in the Territory has historically been supported by significant projects (Chart 7).
+A steady pipeline of projects is expected to support growth in construction activity over the outlook period, including continued defence spending and ongoing works as part of the Territory’s infrastructure investment program.
+There are also several large private sector projects that may reach final investment decision, adding to construction activity over the outlook period relative to the baseline forecast, which only includes projects that have reached final investment decision.

 GEMCO: Groote Eylandt Mining Company; LNG: liquefied natural gas